s-abe0/Drawing-Program/README.md

 ![drawprogram](https://cloud.githubusercontent.com/assets/25370724/23096793/0e49c5b2-f5f2-11e6-8de9-d82956a109f4.png)

-Very basic drawing/sketch program written in Java that resembles the Etch A Sketch toys (used to love it as a kid).
+Very basic drawing/sketch program written in Java that resembles the Etch A Sketch toys.
 Currently supports black, red and blue colors.
 To draw, hold the SHIFT key and use the arrow keys.
 Select desired color from the colors dropdown menu.
+To clear the screen, select 'clear screen' under the Edit tab.

 To compile the program: